cartergoveas/inflation-consumer-spending-stata/README.md

 # What is the Impact of Inflation on Consumer Spending in Canada?
 ## Overview
 This research project aims to analyse the impact of inflation on consumers behaviour in Canada through econometric analyses using four regression models with distinct inflation indicators.
+The research and analysis was conducted across a 20-year period from 2004 to 2023.

 ## Code
 [Download the Stata do-file](Carter-Goveas.do)